Resources and Facilities

 Assistive Technology Rooms

 The university has three Assistive Technology Rooms (ATRs); one in the Main Arts Library, one in the Deiniol Library, and one in the Normal Site Library.
+An ATR is in development at the Wrexham Campus.

-In Main Arts, the room is situated in the Social Learning Area on the ground floor.
+Situated in the Social Learning Area on the ground floor.
 The Room houses two computers, a Braille embosser and a Rainbow ScannaR (designed for users with visual impairments).

 - EasyConverter (creates accessible Word documents).